Skip to main content

 described in detail following the image

 Raster consisting of five rows and three columns.
 T The rows are labeled 4,3,2,1,0 from top to bottom.
-The colums are labeled 0,1,2 from left to right.
+The columns are labeled 0,1,2 from left to right.
 The cells or pixels in the raster are black and white.

 First row, labeled 4: black, black, black; second row, labeled 3: black, white, white; third row, labeled 2: black, black, white; fourth row, labeled 1: black, white, white; fifth row, labeled 0: black, white, white.